Adult Beginners Stained Glass Class

 Beginning in 1998, Carol has been teaching in some capacity to kids and adults in the glass field. whether its teaching kids about kaleidoscope history and then making one using a Pringle can or teaching adults Stained Glass with each student making a panel, the thrill of seeing that look on the students face when the light bulb goes off and they understand the concept or step.
 It is so satisfying and gratifying.
 Hopefully, they will continue through their life to continue to learn about glass and other art forms.
 Also, to see a student later in life and find they have made glass one of their passions is so rewarding.
 Thank you for continuing the craft. ( Denise, Robert, Carole, Linda and Chuck- the ones she has knowledge of that has continued to create glass artwork)

 Carol's passion for working with glass drew her into the Arts and Crafts Non-profit world.
 In 1988, she began working with Lost River Craft Co-op (now the Lost River Artisan Co-op).
 From this time to the present she has served on the Board of Directors for multiple Arts supporting Non-Profit organizations and Treasurer and President in several.
-This would include the Tamarack Artisan Advisory Board, the Washington Street Artisan co-op, West Virginia Hands, the Heritage Craft Center of the Eastern Panhandle, Inc. and Open Studio Tour..
-Carol was the Treasurer for the American Glass Guild for 6 years until July 2021.
+This would include the Tamarack Artisan Advisory Board, the Washington Street Artisan co-op, West Virginia Hands, the Heritage Craft Center of the Eastern Panhandle, Inc. and Open Studio Tour.
+Carol was the Treasurer for the American Glass Guild for 6 years until July 2021 and still active participant with the AGG.